DwenShell/DwenShell.github.io/_posts/2022-10-05-Nina-et-Yuri [EN].md

 # Future progress of the project
 ## Visual evolution

 I'll keep this part brief, one of the first changes that should happen for Nina & Yuri is the arrival of a visual update.
-The idea, of course, would be to keep the DA while having the level of polish assessed and the work on the textures; the application of a trim is also under consideration in order to alleviate the demand in terms of performance.
+The idea, of course, would be to keep the AD while polishing the level and working on the textures; the application of a Trimsheet is also under consideration in order to alleviate the demand in terms of performance.
 The relevance of using the movement card to pass the accessories in the low poly version is also being considered by several members of the team.

 ## Mechanical Evolution